- Best for spirituality: Alcoholics Anonymous

 - drinking alone

-- becoming defensive or violent when asked about their drinking
+- becoming defensive or even violent when asked about their drinking

 - neglecting personal hygiene

-- building a high tolerance, leading them to drink more to feel the effects
+- building a high tolerance, when can lead them to drink more to feel the effects

-- not eating or having a poor diet
+- not eating or consuming a low nutrient diet

 - missing important engagements like work or school due to drinking